 Courses

-Fieldwork in Conflict and Post-Conflict settings (MSc elective course open to PhD student; together with Peter Tamas) (SDC-51306)
+Fieldwork in Conflict and Post-Conflict settings (MSc elective course open to PhD students; together with Peter Tamas) (SDC-51306)

 Fieldwork in societies characterized by violence or conflict involves a number of methodological challenges of a practical and more philosophical nature.
 This course helps students prepare for these challenges by developing a responsible attitude towards the research project from its design through to the writing process.
 Processes of post-conflict reconstruction or transition are often marked by various forms of violence, contested authority, intense but often non-linear institutional, social and economic change, and a high density of external interventions that reverberate on the lives of people.
 Students learn that field research involves juggling considerations of access, safety, analysis, and framing.
 The course prepares students to reflect on the conditions of collecting data and the subsequent construction of knowledge on and within contexts characterized by violence, crisis or conflict.
 Students are invited to apply constructivist perspectives on —predominantly qualitative— research methods and are expected to reflect on the implications of those methods for approaching violent and conflict-affected dynamics.